hanhanhan-kim/vidtools/README.md

 This command's `.yaml` parameters mostly derive from OpenCV's [blob detector parameters](https://docs.opencv.org/4.5.0/d8/da7/structcv_1_1SimpleBlobDetector_1_1Params.html#addd6c9f61049769bcc301005daf21637) and Alex Bewley's [SORT tracker parameters](https://github.com/abewley/sort/blob/master/sort.py#L261-L267).
 This command's `.yaml` parameters are:

 - `root` (string): Path to the root video or directory.
 If the latter, the directory that houses the target `_undistorted.mp4` videos, and is recursive.
+- `vid_ending` (string): The file ending of the videos to be analyzed.
+For example, `.mp4` or `_undistorted.mp4`.
+Videos without the specified file ending will be skipped.
+This command supports only `.mp4` video files.
 - `framerate` (integer): Framerate of the target video(s), in Hz.
 - `do_show` (boolean): If true, will display the labelled video output stream.
 The blob tracking will run slower if this value is true.